Immigration rules and the meaning of sole responsibility for children

 The complexities in sorting out the arrival of children into the UK stems in part from the Home Office immigration rules that say that a UK parent must have ‘sole responsibility’ for their children in order to meet the immigration test for their children to gain UK entry.
 The requirement that one parent has ‘sole responsibility’ for their children flies in the face of current UK parenting philosophy and UK children law that both parents share responsibility for their children.
 In the UK, the ideal scenario from the family court perspective, is that provided that a shared parenting regime meets the children’s needs, children of separated parents should be co-parented by their mothers and fathers.

-The complexity of the rules on sole responsibility has meant that parents need to take expert advice from the top London immigration solicitors to stand the best chance of successfully bringing their children to the UK.
+The complexity of the rules on sole responsibility has meant that parents need to take expert advice from the top London family and child law solicitors to stand the best chance of successfully bringing their children to the UK.

 What is the Home Office test of sole responsibility for a child?